jpedroschmitz/rocketdocs/@rocketseat/gatsby-theme-docs-core/README.md

 ---

-Made with 💜 by Rocketseat :wave: [check our community!](https://discordapp.com/invite/gCRAFhc)
+Made with 💜 by João Pedro